WWF-International/browser-support-wwf-uk/README.md

 * Internet Explorer 10 and 11
 * Edge 12 to latest version
-* Firefox 38 to latest version
+* Firefox 52 to latest version
-* Safari 6 to latest version
+* Safari 9 to latest version
-* Chrome 44 to latest version
+* Chrome 49 to latest version
-* Safari (stock browser) on iOS 8, 9, and 10
+* Safari (stock browser) on iOS 9 to latest version
-* Chrome (stock browser) on Android 4.1, 5
+* Chrome (stock browser) on Android 4.4 to latest version

 For your `package.json` file, use this [Browserslist](https://github.com/ai/browserslist):